Sergii-Kostanets/codeinstitute-united/README.md

 </details><br/>

 ### **Publish Connects**
 This page lists all the draft game connects avaiting approval that has been made at 'United' by signed in users.
 This page available only for administrator or staff member.
-If the user is not logged in this page is forbidden.
+If the user is not signed in this page is forbidden.
 Here the admin / staff member can choose the g ame connect to approve or delete.

 <details><summary><b>Publish Connects</b></summary>